 -Exercise (sometimes this is just stretching in the morning – most mornings this one doesn't happen.
 I did start using a pedometer – affiliate link – and that has helped in getting me moving).

 -Shower and clean bathroom -(Confession: I do not shower every day)

 -Water for the day started (I try to drink 64 ounces a day – I come close most days.
-I’m a bad water drinker so I need to keep working on this one.
-Helps me not to get headaches if I’m hydrated)
+I'm a terrible water drinker so I need to keep working on this one.
+Helps me not to get headaches if I'm hydrated)

 – What's for Dinner?
 (If there are things I can get started in the morning, I do it here – crock pot or defrosting)

 -Tidy my kitchen desk (usually I try to do this at night but not always)

 -Check email and schedule Facebook posts for the day (yes I cheat – I do all my Facebook posts either before bed or in the morning for the day.
 I do pop in again a couple of times a day to check comments)